4 Golden Nuggets To Live By

 4. Never Be Laughed At by Those You Laugh At

 Never allow ego to position you above others.
-Arrogance invites correction.
-Humility attracts respect.
+Arrogance invites correction, and humility attracts respect.

 Some people posture as if they know everything.
 Resist the temptation to compete at that level.
 Elevate instead.